alebrandi/Subito.it-API/README.md

 ## Description

-Unofficial API which scrapes the products on [Subito.it](https://www.subito.it/) which is kind of the italian version of the website [Craigslist.org](https://www.craigslist.org/about/sites?lang=en&cc=gb#US)
+Unofficial API which scrapes the products on [Subito.it](https://www.subito.it/) could be considered the italian version of the website [Craigslist.org](https://www.craigslist.org/about/sites?lang=en&cc=gb#US)

 ## Quick Start Guide